eiguren/intw/tutorials/siesta-intw/Tutorial.md

 siesta2intw.x < siesta2intw.in | tee siesta2intw.out
 ```

+:heavy_exclamation_mark:NOTE: `siesa2intw.x` must be executed in the same directory where the SIESTA calculation was executed.

 This creates the `si.save.intw` directory with all the information about the system in a format readable by INTW:

 ```